MicrosoftDocs/biztalk-docs/biztalk/core/how-to-view-infotip-and-tooltip.md

 ---
 description: "Learn more about: How to View Infotip and Tooltip"
-title: "How to View Infotip and Tooltip | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "How to View Infotip and Tooltip" ms.custom: "" ms.date: "06/08/2017"
 ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 5621bd0a-7028-43fc-b6e8-74a528129285
-caps.latest.revision: 10
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # How to View Infotip and Tooltip
 When you move the cursor over a map item without clicking it, a screen tip appears with useful information about that item.